Rediscover Climate Change during Global Warming Slowdown via Wasserstein Stability Analysis: Results

 \section{Results}

+During 1998 - 2012 period, global mean surface temperature experienced a slower increase, which is referred to as "global warming hiatus" in early studies \cite{Kosaka2013}.
+Recent research indicated that there was no true "hiatus" during that time, but the global surface temperatures were still rising, albeit more slowly \cite{Simmons2017}.
+This phenomenon suggests that physical processes other than the anthropogenic warming trend play a role in climate change, and the detection of PDF change may provide us with new information for this period.
+Therefore, by comparing the performance of the WSA with traditional trend analysis, we can evaluate the similarity and difference between these two approaches, which could advance our understanding of climate science and inform future research in this area.

-We start the method evaluation by comparing WSA and linear trend analysis of mean values (Figure \ref{fig:wdis_trend}).
-Figure \ref{fig:wdis_trend}a depicts the Wasserstein distance between SAT PDFs during 1998-2005 and 2006-2013.
+Figure \ref{fig:wdis_trend}a depicts the Wasserstein distance between SAT PDFs during 1998-2005 and 2005-2012.
+There are two main large-scale significant W-distance signals appearing in Figure \ref{fig:wdis_trend}a: the central eastern Pacific and the Barents-Kara Sea.
 The central eastern Pacific has the greatest W-distance, with values ranging from 0.08 to 0.24; nevertheless, there is no discernible trend (Figure \ref{fig:wdis_trend}b).
 Another noticeable W-distance signal could be seen over the Barents-Kara Sea, which is located inside a significant warming trend zone in the Arctic (Figure \ref{fig:wdis_trend}b).
-Although there are some other dispersed significant W-distance regions over the Indian Ocean and South America, the following analysis will mainly focus on signals over central eastern Pacific and Barents-Kara Sea to highlight the information that W-distance can provide about climate change.
-In order to achieve this, we selected three special sites to do further PDF analysis: \\ 1.
+The following analysis will mainly focus on signals over central eastern Pacific and Barents-Kara Sea to highlight the information that W-distance can provide about climate change.
+In practice, we found that due to the presence of sea ice, the surface temperature distribution shows a large discontinuous in the Arctic region.
+As a result, the areal average in this region may smash some information from individual grids.
+To avoid this, we selected three special sites to do further PDF analysis: \\ 1.
 Site A (90 $^o$W, 0): one site with a significant W-distance signal but without a significant linear trend; \\ 2.
 Sites B (66 $^o$E,79 $^o$N) and C (131 $^o$E,79 $^o$N): both sites exhibit significant linear trends.
 However, Site B has a significant W-distance while C does not.